 Ask urban workers about the lies they’ve been told and story-time will go on for hours.
-I’ve known dozens of vibrant servants who fully invested time to city ministry only to burn out years later.
-When you’re viewed only for your provision, it’s natural insulate yourself from that exposure.
+I’ve known dozens of vibrant servants who fully invested time to city ministry, only to burn out years later.
+When you’re viewed for your provision, it’s natural insulate yourself from that exposure.

 Dwelling among those in need has the potential to negatively impact one’s walk in faith.
-When my Christian friend joined the Peace Corp, I encouraged him to use the opportunity to focus on spiritual growth.
-In the third world country in which he worked, however, he was unable to connect with any indigenous church there; whenever he visited a new church, they saw he was American and treated him less as a brother and more as a financial resource.
+When my Christian friend joined the Peace Corps, I encouraged him to use the opportunity to focus on spiritual growth.
+In the third world country where he worked, however, he was unable to connect with any indigenous church there; whenever he visited a new church, they saw he was American and treated him less as a brother and more as a financial resource.

 Rather than offering three solutions to combating our cynicism (be slow to judge, be honest in your conversations with those in need, pray more), I want to lean into one that has helped me the most: surround yourselves with the hopeful.